jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 The problem may not be that AI lacks software engineering knowledge.
 The problem may be that junior developers do not yet know enough to guide AI effectively.

+AI can implement, but senior engineers provide prioritization, judgment, tradeoffs, and organizational memory.

+AI may allow smaller teams to build systems that previously required much larger organizations.

+But increased leverage does not eliminate the need for engineering judgment.
+If anything, it amplifies the consequences of poor decisions.

 # Architecture Is About Change

 One of my concerns with AI-generated software is not whether it can solve the immediate problem.